 Research Data Management

 The Tri-Agencies introduced the Tri-Agency Research Data Management Policy on March 15th, 2021.
 The new Policy is grounded in the Tri-Agencies’ belief that research data collected through the use of public funds should be responsibly and securely managed and be available for reuse by others where ethical, legal and commercial obligations permit.
 Institutions are required to develop a research data management strategy that is shared with the Tri-Agencies and is publicly available by March 1, 2023.
+The University of Toronto Institutional Research Data Management Strategy is now posted.
 The Policy also outlines requirements for applicants to include a data management plan (DMP) with their application for certain funding opportunities.
 For more details on the steps UofT is now undertaking, please see the Research Data Management Policy memo to the U of T community.

-CIHR’s data deposit requirements for CIHR-funded researchers, that has been in place under the Tri-Agency Open Access Policy on Publications since January 1, 2008, remains in place.
+CIHR’s Publication-related Research Data requirements that have been in place under the Tri-Agency Open Access Policy on Publications (2015) remain in effect.
+The SSHRC Research Data Archiving Policy (1990) also remains in effect.
 More details are available at Tri-Agency Open Access Policy on Publications.

 The U of T Funding Opportunities Database summarizes many Tri-Agency programs, and includes U of T specific information, such as internal deadlines and specific U of T contacts.